Cerebral palsy is a term used to describe a set of neurological conditions that affect movement. It is the most common form of childhood disability.

 Ruling out other conditions

-A diagnosis of cerebral palsy requires regular assessments of the child.
-The assessments are used to make comparisons and determine what the developmental needs and issues are.
-A comprehensive and confident diagnosis is possible after time has been taken to carefully assess and evaluate various factors several times.
+A diagnosis of cerebral palsy requires regular assessments, to make comparisons and determine what the developmental needs and issues are.